garvitagarwal290/RSNA_Pneumonia_Detection_Kaggle/README.md

 # Details

-1) I used this [Retinanet detection model](https://github.com/yhenon/pytorch-retinanet) PyTorch implementation to start with.
+1) To start with the PyTorch implementation of the [Retinanet detection model](https://github.com/yhenon/pytorch-retinanet) was used.

-2) I made the following major modifications to the code:
+2) The following major modifications were made to the code:
    1) **Training Data Transformations**: The original code had only the random horizontal flip transformation for the input images.
-I added rotation, translation, scaling, and shear transformations.
+Transformations like rotation, translation, scaling, and shear were added.
-   2) **Ensemble Model**: I modified the code to train an ensemble of 3 models using scikit-learn's StratifiedKFold
+   2) **Ensemble Model**: The code was modified to train an ensemble of 3 models using scikit-learn's StratifiedKFold
-   3) **Regularization**: To mitigate overfitting in the detection, I added dropout in the classification part of the network.
+   3) **Regularization**: To mitigate overfitting in the detection, dropout was added in the classification part of the network.

 4) Training details:
    1) Batchsize: 200